Emory & Southwest Virginia

 Our neighboring city of Abingdon is home to a great variety of history, shopping, dining and art.
 You’ll find the State Theater of Virginia, Barter Theatre, where you can take in theater performances or live music year-round.
 The William King Museum of Art offers fine world art, contemporary regional art and cultural heritage exhibits.
 The historic downtown offers a charming shopping district and fascinating connections to the Revolutionary War.
 The Martha Washington Inn was formerly a private home and then a women’s college that eventually merged with Emory & Henry.

 A short drive away is Marion, Va., home of the historic Lincoln Theatre, from which the highly popular “Song of the Mountains” program is televised to the nation.
-Marion is also home to Emory & Henry’s School of Health Sciences.
+Marion is also home to Emory & Henry’s Health Sciences Campus.
+Marion, Va. is home to Hungry Mother State Park with a tranquil 108-acre lake, sandy beach, cabins, campgrounds, boat rentals and a fishing pier.

 Tennessee’s Tri-Cities (Bristol, Kingsport, Johnson City), includes Bristol’s Birthplace of Country Music Museum that celebrates the famous Bristol Sessions now known as “the big bang of country music.”
 Bristol, a town famously divided in half between Virginia and Tennessee, is also home to the Bristol Rhythm & Roots Festival, an annual three-day music festival hosting more than 130 bands on 20 stages — and no shortage of Emory & Henry faces!